jolicode/castor/doc/going-further/wait-for.md

 > [!NOTE]
 > you can also return null if you want to abort the waiting process.
 The
-> helper will throw an exception if the callback returns null.
+> function will throw an exception if the callback returns null.

 ### The `wait_for_port()` function